gvwilson/sdxjs/vol1-conclusion/index.md

 We have come a long way since we listed the contents of a directory in <x key="systems-programming"></x>.
-Saving files in version control, making sure code meets style rules, running tests and managing packages…
-Programmers do these things every day, and we hope that understand how they work will help you do them better.
+Saving files in version control, making sure code meets style rules, instrumenting it and bundling it---programmers do these things every day, and we hope that understanding how they work will help you do them better.

-We hope your journey won't stop here.
+We also hope that your journey won't stop here.
 In particular,
 contributions of all kinds are welcome, from errata and minor improvements to entirely new sections and chapters.